Visa Information

-Courses and visa/s available
+Courses and visas available

-Look at this chart to find out which visa types may be available to you (by course length and/or start date)
+Find out which visa types may be available to you (by course length and/or start date)

 Course length | Starting in | Student visa Single CAS | Student visa Joint CAS* | Short-term study visa | Standard visitor visa |